James C. Eyler

 I’ve always seen life’s events as scenes in a book or movie.
 Born and raised in the sticks of Napa, California, I lived a relatively Huck Finn childhood, hiking through forests and fields, mucking through ponds and rivers, catching lizards and snakes.
 I joined the Army as a scout (RECON) from 2000 to 2007 and served two years in the Iraq War.
 My unit (A Troop 1-10 CAV) deployed to Iraq in 2003, spearheaded the 4th Infantry Division, and was influential in the mission to capture Saddam Hussein.
 After the military, I moved to Brazil and lived in a coastal town called Angra dos Reis.
 It was the perfect little paradise for me to rediscover myself after the war, and the perfect little spot to realize my dream—write epic fantasy novels.
 I keep the first scene I wrote to remind me how much I’ve improved and how much I have yet to learn.
 In 2010 I moved back to the US to go back to school, earning associate and bachelor degrees in philosophy from Mesa Community College (2012) and the University of Arizona (2014).
 After a long and adventurous journey across the world, as one might expect from Huck Finn all grown up, I returned to my roots in Northern California.

 Works in Progress

-Book 1: Age of Darkness
+Book 1: Facets of Light

-Book 2: Age of Fire
+Book 2: Cleansed by Fire

 The second Civil War was the last war.
 Spoiler alert: the guys with the guns killed the guys with the flowers.
 But without the flowers, who’s left to tell right from wrong?